 Although the details of a loss assessment coverage will differ from provider to provider, most include protection from three kinds of loss.

 Usually, HOAs will divide the remaining cost evenly between HOA members, but not all HOA bylaws or master policies are the same.
-Read the details when joining the association so you know what to expect if this situation ever happens to you.
+Read the details carefully when joining the association so you know what to expect if this situation ever happens to you.
+If the policy is unclear, ask your association to clarify any areas that are confusing.
+You may also be able to ask for a copy of the master policy so that you can show it to an insurance agent for assistance.

 When someone is injured in a public area of an HOA, they might choose to sue the HOA for damages.
 The HOA master policy typically has coverage for these instances.
 Once again, though, the cost of the settlement could be more than the limit of coverage in the master policy.

-If liability damages that the HOA is held legally responsible for exceed the limits of insurance, members will be assessed for the remaining cost.
-Liability assessment coverage will protect policyholders from having to pay these costs themselves.
+If liability damages that the HOA is held legally responsible for exceed the limits of insurance, members may be assessed for the remaining cost.
+The loss assessment coverage on your homeowners or condo owners insurance policy could protect you from having to pay these costs out of pocket.

 When an HOA signs up for a master policy, the HOA will usually choose a deductible amount for each coverage.
-A deductible is how much the policyholder, the HOA in this case, will have to pay out-of-pocket before the policy pays anything.
+A deductible is how much the policyholder, which would be the HOA in this case, will have to pay out-of-pocket when a claim is filed.

 If the HOA’s building or common area is damaged and the HOA has a high deductible, the cost of repair may be less than the deductible.
 In this case, the master policy will not cover the damages and the HOA might assess members to pay for the costs of repair.
-Loss assessment coverage will protect members from deductible assessments by paying the member’s share of the cost up to the limit of the coverage.
+The HOA may also place a deductible assessment on owners for having to pay the deductible, even if the claim is fully covered by the master policy limits.
+Loss assessment coverage can help to protect members from deductible assessments by paying the member’s share of the cost up to the limit of the coverage.

 Do I need loss assessment coverage?

-Loss assessment coverage is essential for anyone who owns a condo.
-People who choose to join HOAs can be liable for damages that are no fault of their own, and buying loss assessment coverage will cover HOA members from taking a financial hit when an assessment occurs.
+Loss assessment coverage is something to strongly consider if you own a condo or if you buy a home or townhome in an HOA community.
+People who choose to join HOAs can be liable for damages that are no fault of their own, and buying loss assessment coverage can protect HOA members from taking a financial hit when an assessment occurs.
+Home insurance companies typically offer different limits of coverage for loss assessment, ranging from $1,000 up to $100,000 or more.

 When deciding how much loss assessment coverage to buy, look at the HOA’s master policy to see how they handle assessments and specifically how those assessments will affect members.